 - 12. From a historical perspective, interpreting is carried out in acontext of interaction or setting where communities of different languages and cultures have entered in contact for some particular purpose.

 - a.
 Geographical

 - b.
 Social

 - c.
 Psychological

 - d.
 Sociological

-- 13. One of the most prominent types of interpreting is where communities speaking different languages get in contact with each other for the purpose of trading and exchanging goods, or doing 'business'.

 - a.
 Liaison Interpreting

 - b.
 Diplomatic Interpreting

 - c.
 Business interpreting

 - d.
 Military interpreting

+- 14. One of the most prominent types of interpreting is It is a form of interpreting practiced mainly in commercial negotiations

 - a.
 Liaison Interpreting

 - b.
 Diplomatic Interpreting

 - c.
 Business interpreting

 - d.
 Military interpreting

 - 15. One of the most prominent types of interpreting is where the representatives of different linguistic and cultural communities came together with the aim of establishing and cultivating political relation.

 - a.
 Liaison Interpreting

 - b.
 Diplomatic Interpreting

 - c.
 Business interpreting

 - d.
 Military interpreting

+- 16. One of the most prominent types of interpreting is It is when relations turn sour between two conflicting armed communities, as when it happens in talks with allies forces in during World War II, truce negotiations or the interrogation of prisoners.

-- - a.
+- a.
 Liaison Interpreting

 - b.
 Court Interpreting

 - c.
 Business interpreting

 - d.
 Military interpreting

 - 17. One of the most prominent types of interpreting is It includes task like the certified translation of documents as well as interpreting in quasi-judicial and administrative hearings.
-One can therefore distinguish between the broader notion of legal interpreting, or judicial interpreting, and courtroom interpreting in its specific, prototypical setting.
+One can therefore distinguish between the broader notion of legal interpreting, or judicial interpreting , and courtroom interpreting in its specific , prototypical setting.

 - a.
 Liaison Interpreting

 - b.
 Court Interpreting

 - c.
 Business interpreting

 - d.
 Military interpreting

 - 18. Sign language interpreting normally takes place insettings.

 - a.
 Social

 - b.
 Clinical

 - c.
-Media

-- d.
+Media - d.
 Educational

-- 19. Community interpreting or public Service interpreting (in the UK) is where interpreting services are established to help immigrants function in the host society as it is an important intra-social communication need.
+19. Community interpreting or public Service interpreting (in the UK) is where interpreting services are established to help immigrants function in the host society as it is an important intra-social communication need.
 In Canada, it is called.....

 - a.
 Cultural interpreting

 - b.
 Immigration interpreting

 - c.
 Home land security interpreting

 - d.
 Formal interpreting

-- 20. Media interpreting or Broadcasting interpreting which is mainly focused on TV interpreting.
-This is obvious with......
+20. Media interpreting or Broadcasting interpreting which is mainly focused on TV interpreting.
+This is obvious with.....

 - a.
 Sign Language interpreting

 - b.
 In case of war crime tribunal

 - c.
 Either

 - d.
 Neither